- The Basics of Stock Market Analysis

 - Traditional or full-service brokers usually have more overhead costs as compared to discount brokers.
 That’s why the account opening charges might also vary depending on the type of broker you choose.

 It’s important, in such scenarios, to have a crystal clear idea of the basic requirements, and your costs before plunging into investments and trading.
-To paraphrase Terry Pratchett – if you don’t know where you come from, how will you know where you’re going?

 You’re likely to run into plenty of fees and charges when you start investing in the stock market.
 Some of these charges are levied during your transactions, while others are generally charged on an annual basis.
 These charges vary from one broker to another.
 So choosing your broker is a very important decision!